Prologue

 This results in a cab file (MDMDiagReport.cab

-which you can extract using any tools like 7Zip/WinRAR.
+) at the exact location C:\User”Pu”ic\Documents\MDMDiagnostics, which you can extract using any tool like 7Zip/WinRAR.

 MdmDiagnosticsTool.exe -area <area name(s)> -cab <output cab file path>

-however, you need to have specific knowledge of the issue to determine which area to use.
+However, you need specific knowledge of the issue to determine which area to use.

 Intune One Data Collector